 When you can claim compensation

-If you start your claim during your tenancy, you can also ask the court to order your landlord to do repair works.
+If you start your claim during your tenancy, you can also ask the court to order your landlord to do repair work.

-You can't take court action for compensation unless you report the repair problem to your landlord during your tenancy.
+You can't take legal action for compensation unless you report the repair problem to your landlord during your tenancy.

 What you can claim for

 You can make a claim for compensation if repair problems in your home:

 - damaged your belongings

 - made the health of you or someone in your household worse

 - caused you inconvenience or left you unable to use all of your home

 Find out more about landlords' responsibility for repairs.